Conquest of Mecca: Abu Sufyan ibn Harb converts to Islam

-Meanwhile, Abu Sufyan ibn Harb, Hakim bin Hizam, and Budail bin Warqa', ventured out to gather information about the Muslims' position.
+Meanwhile, Abu Sufyan ibn Harb, Hakim ibn Hizam, and Budayl ibn Warqa', ventured out to gather information about the Muslims' position.
 On their way, they encountered Abbas ibn Abd al-Muttalib, Muhammad's uncle, who provided them with information about the current situation and urged them to consider accepting Islam and surrendering to Muhammad, warning that failure to do so would result in severe consequences.

 Faced with the dire circumstances, Abu Sufyan ibn Harb, in the company of Abbas ibn Abd al-Muttalib, sought an audience with Muhammad.
 Upon their arrival, the Muslims were furious at the sight of Abu Sufyan and sought to kill him.
 However, with the help of 'Abbas, the two men were able to secure an audience with Muhammad, who advised that they return the following day.
 During this meeting, Muhammad addressed Abu Sufyan, saying: "Woe to you!
 Isn’t it time for you to bear witness to the Oneness of Allah and Prophethood of Muhammad?"
 In response, Abu Sufyan, who was previously an archenemy of Islam, begged for forgiveness and professed his wholehearted acceptance of the faith.
 Muhammad, in accordance with the general amnesty he had proclaimed, granted Abu Sufyan a special privilege at the request of 'Abbas.
 Muhammad stated, "He who takes refuge in Abu Sufyan’s house is safe; whosoever confines himself to his house, the inmates thereof shall be in safety, and he who enters the Sacred Mosque is safe."